-No, such an installation is against network policy.
-Wireless LANs, although making use of unlicensed airspace, make networking difficult when the use of the air space is uncoordinated within the university.
+No; such an installation violates the Acceptable Use Policy for DePaul's network.
+Unauthorized access points make it difficult for Information Services to provide good WiFi service because the use of air space is uncoordinated within the university.
 Users deploying their own access points can jeopardize the integrity of the existing wireless network.
 For instance, wireless users may unintentionally connect to rogue access points, making connectivity either difficult or impossible.
-Furthermore, rogue access points may severely jeopardize the security of the DePaul University network if they are not secured and managed in compliance with the Information Service's standards.
-If you or your group needs additional wireless LAN access, please contact Information Services.
-This will also ensure you and your group are in compliance with current standards and policies and it will also save you time and money.
+Furthermore, rogue access points severely jeopardize the security of the DePaul University network because they are not secured and managed in compliance with Information Services standards.
+If you or your college or department need additional wireless access, please contact Information Services.
+This will ensure that you are in compliance with standards and policies and it will also save you time and money.